BPMN Examples

 Most important: every BPMN symbol should have a label.

 Events should be labeled using object + past participle.
-Start events should always be labeled with an indication of the trigger of the process.
-End events should be labeled with the end state of the process.
+Tasks should be labeled using object + verb.
+X-OR Gateways should be labeled with a question.

 Good Example of Naming